Sampling and Remote Estimation for the Ornstein-Uhlenbeck Process through Queues: Age of Information and Beyond: Main Results

 Because $f_1(\beta)$ and $f_2(\beta)$ are smooth functions, when $\beta_k$ is in the neighborhood of $\mathsf{mse}_{\text{opt}}$, \eqref{opt_diff} implies that $f_1'(\beta_k) - {\beta_k} f_2'(\beta_k) \approx {f_1'(\mathsf{mse}_{\text{opt}})} - {\mathsf{mse}_{\text{opt}}} {f_2'(\mathsf{mse}_{\text{opt}})} = 0$.
 Substituting this into \eqref{newton_1}, yields

-which is a fixed-point iterative algorithm that was recently proposed in \cite{CCWang2020}.
+which is a fixed-point iterative algorithm (see Algorithm \ref{alg5}) that was recently proposed in \cite{CCWang2020}.
 Similar to Newton's method, the fixed-point updates in \eqref{newton_2} converge to $\mathsf{mse}_{\text{opt}}$ if the initial value ${\beta_0} {\in} [\mathsf{mse}_{\text{opt}}, \mathsf{mse}_{\infty})$.
-Moreover, \eqref{newton_2} has a global linear convergence speed and a local quadratic convergence speed.
-See \cite{CCWang2020} for a proof of these results; the arguments in \eqref{newton_11}-\eqref{opt_diff} are also motivated from \cite{CCWang2020}.
-A comparison of these three algorithms are shown in Fig. \ref{figure_4} and Fig. \ref{figure5}.
+Moreover, \eqref{newton_2} has a locally quadratic convergence speed, see \cite{CCWang2020} for a proof of this result.
+A numerical comparison of these three algorithms is shown in Fig. \ref{figure_4} and Fig. \ref{figure5}.
 One can observe that the fixed-point updates and Newton's method converge faster than bisection search.

 We note that although \eqref{thm1_eq22}, and equivalently \eqref{two_root_1}, has a unique root $\mathsf{mse}_{\text{opt}}$, the fixed-point equation